Haiti

 The clairins

-In addition to the large Barbancourt distillery, Haiti today has more than 500 small producers of Clairin.
-This close relative of tafia and guildive, which disappeared in the 18th century, bears witness to the artisanal rum production of the early days.
-There are many small growers and almost as many varieties of cane.
-Cane is grown naturally, in polyculture (it grows alongside fruit trees and other plants on the same plot), and is weeded and cut by hand.
-The grapes are transported to the distillery on mules or oxen, and once pressed, the juice is fermented spontaneously, without the addition of yeast.
-From the small stills flows a Clairin flows from the small stills, with an alcohol content of around 50°, and is bottled as is, without reduction.
+In addition to the large Barbancourt distillery, Haiti today has more than 500 small Clairin producers.
+This close relative of the tafia or the guildive which disappeared during the 18th century is a testimony to the artisanal production of the original rum.
+There are many small planters and almost as many varieties of cane.
+It is cultivated naturally , in polyculture (it sits alongside fruit trees and other plants on the same plot), weeding is manual, as is cutting.
+It is transported to the distillery on mule or ox backs, then once pressed, its juice is left to ferment spontaneously, without added yeast.
+A Clairin is produced from small stills with a strength of around 50°; it is bottled as is, without reduction.

 There are a handful of slightly more industrial and modern facilities, but most of the Clairin is produced by small producers such as Michel Sajous, Fritz Vaval and Faubert Casimir.
 Usually Clairins are rarely bottled, as they are instead stored in vats and destined for the local population, but since 2012, Luca Gargano of the Velier company has managed to send us a few bottles of these nectars.
 Read less